ivanbabko/goodrocket-jekyll/README.md

 This is the default command, and probably the one you'll use the most.
 This command will build your assets and site with development settings.
 You'll get sourcemaps, your drafts will be generated.
-As you are changing your posts, pages and assets they will automatically update and inject into your browser via [BrowserSync][browsersync].
+As you are changing your posts, pages and assets they will automatically update and inject into your browser via BrowserSync.

 > `gulp --prod`